Own a local business? Here are 21 social media marketing tips for local businesses to raise awareness, branding, and word of mouth.

 Users will also be able to share events within the Facebook Messenger app and allow event hosts to chat with invitees from within the app itself.
 As a local business, this is all excellent news for you, because hosting local events can now create lots of word-of-mouth awareness on Facebook.

 To create an event from your Local Facebook page, open a new status message and click on the Offer/Event+ link to display all the options available.
 Then click on the Event option.

 It will open up a popup to create a new event.
 Fill in all the event details in this popup, including the event photo, and save it.
 You can then modify the event by going to the event link and clicking on the edit button.

 You can also use advertising to boost your event and target a much larger audience than just your page fans.

-According to Facebook, Place Tips gather useful information about a business or landmark – like posts from the business’ Page, upcoming events and friends’ recommendations and check-ins – and show it at the top of News Feed to in-store visitors.
+According to Facebook, Place Tips gathers useful information about a business or landmark – like posts from the business’ Page, upcoming events, and friends’ recommendations and check-ins – and shows it at the top of News Feed to in-store visitors.

 Businesses can write a customizable welcome note that appears at the top of the Place Tips feed and use it to promote items or share facts and tips about their establishment.

 The most reliable way for businesses to serve Place Tips is with a Facebook Bluetooth® beacon, which is a device that businesses request from Facebook.